 Each enterprise organization would have varying Authentication methods, IT policies, and security settings for their users to access business applications.
 For a B2B application to support organization-specific auth methods and policies, the data architecture needs to be built with organization-first paradigm.

 Additionally, customer organizations would like to restrict data and settings access to their respective admins and users.
 B2B applications need to support multi-tenancy for Authentication and User Management - thus ensuring seamless separation of policies, settings, and data among different organizations.
-Multi-tenancy in Authentication allows B2B applications to quickly onboard and manage hundreds of new customer organizations and restrict access to auth-related data such as org metadata, user profiles, passwords, session info
+Multi-tenancy in Authentication allows B2B applications to quickly onboard and manage hundreds of new customer organizations and restrict access to auth-related data such as org metadata, user profiles, passwords, session info.

 The organization-first data modeling and multi-tenancy together form the core of B2B Authentication needs.
 While general-purpose solutions may offer basic user authentication capabilities, they fall short in meeting the complex needs of B2B Authentication, particularly in terms of scalability, customization, and efficiency.

-Building these Authentication capabilities internally gives your engineering team complete control of the codebase and the ability to fully customize these features.
+Building these authentication capabilities internally gives your engineering team complete control of the codebase and the ability to fully customize these features.
 However, it comes with several major business risks:

 This option can be effective if you’ve secured a significant foothold in your market, face minimal threats from the competition, and manage a large engineering function with dedicated teams for developing platform capabilities.